-5.10 Measuring our performance
+Measuring our performance

 As a publicly-funded service, it is important that our service performance is measured and reported.
 Metlink's performance measures are set out in the Long Term Plan and our actual performance against these targets is published in the Greater Wellington Annual Report.
-Metlink has specific measures in the draft Long Term Plan relating to:
+Metlink has specific measures in the Long Term Plan relating to:

-- Passengers' overall satisfaction with the Metlink public transport network - Wellington public transport and active mode share of journeys - Tonnes of CO2 emitted per year on Metlink Public Transport Services - Accidental deaths and serious injuries sustained on the PT network as a result of Metlink or operator activity.
+- Passengers' overall satisfaction with the Metlink public transport network Wellington public transport and active mode share of journeys - Tonnes of carbon emissions emitted per year on Metlink Public Transport Services - Accidental deaths and serious injuries sustained on the public transport network as a result of Metlink or operator activity.

-5.11 Innovations in public transport
+5.11 Ko ngā auahatanga mō te waka whenua tūmatanui Innovations in public transport

-New and emerging technologies are an important factor for Greater Wellington long term planning and budgeting.
+New and emerging technologies are an important factor for Greater Wellington's long term planning and budgeting.
 The emergence of new technologies presents both challenges and opportunities for public transport.
-New payment systems and digital 'mobility as a service' apps are changing customers' expectations.
+New payment systems and digital 'Mobility as a Service' apps are changing customers' expectations.
 Connected and autonomous vehicles and car sharing schemes could result in significant changes to the role of public transport.